cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I switch to a different voice?

+In order to adjust speech capabilities/voice, go into settings, and under the 'Language' category is the 'Speech' category.
+When you press 'Speech' you will be able to edit the pitch and pace of speech on Cboard.
+You can also record your own voice for the symbols following the steps on the answer from how to start talking on the app.

 ### How do I change how a voice sounds?

+In order to adjust speech capabilities/voice/sound, go into settings, and under the 'Language' category is the 'Speech' category.
+When you press 'Speech' you will be able to edit the pitch and pace of speech on Cboard.
+You can also record your own voice for the symbols following the steps on the answer from how to start talking on the app.

 ## Board Editing